Mzamir/Notes/README.md

 Notes is an Android mobile application for daily notes

-inspired by the "Coding in Flow" Youtube channel

-I developed it as a practice on the Architecture Components (Room, LiveData, ViewModel)
+inspired by the "Coding in Flow" Youtube channel and I developed it as a practice on the Architecture Components.

+Technologies used
+  Room
+  LiveData
+  ViewModel
   MVVM